Ensuring Tampa Bay area businesses stay open

 No. Applicant must prove their business was solvent prior to the hurricane.

-If the applicant can’t pay the loan within the 180 days, they can continue with the loan.
-However, the zero interest period is only for the first 180 days.
+If the applicant can’t pay the loan within 1 year, they can continue with the loan.
+However, the zero interest period is only for the first year.
 After that time, interest will start accumulating on the balance owed.
 This can become a financial problem if the applicant falls in this situation as the interest is comparable to those from credit cards.